I am a history buff who loves to visit American heritage destinations and share my experiences with other travelers.

 We spent an entire morning in the gardens, walking the trails and enjoying the peaceful atmosphere.
 The plantation features a petting zoo that is enjoyable for children as well as adults.
 There is also an hour-long nature train tour that is available if walking is difficult for you.
 Four other activities available on the plantation are a boat tour through a wetland area, a self-guided walk through the Audubon Swamp Garden, a tour of the restored slave cabins, and a tour of the house on the property.
 The house is the third one to sit on the property; it is a pre-Revolutionary structure that was moved to the plantation after the former house was burned down during the Civil War.
 If we had had more time that day I would have loved to go through it, but we were already scheduled to go to Drayton Hall that afternoon.

-Tickets to the property include the gardens and the petting zoo; the house, boat, train, swamp garden, and slave cabin tours all require separate tickets.
+Tickets to the property include the gardens, slave cabin tour, and the petting zoo; the house, boat, train, and swamp garden tours all require separate tickets.

 Just down the road from Magnolia Plantation is Drayton Hall, the oldest-standing original plantation house along the Ashley River.
 This house has been beautifully preserved by the National Trust.
 The difference between a preserved house and a restored house is that the preserved house is unfurnished and kept in the state in which it was received rather than being restored to how it may have looked at the time it was occupied.